danielabar/meblog/src/markdown/model-audit-paper-trail.md

 ## Model Changes

 By default, PaperTrail assumes all model changes are being persisted in a single `versions` table.
-We've updated the migration to create a product-specific versions table `product_versions`, but there are some [code changes](https://github.com/paper-trail-gem/paper_trail#6a-custom-version-classes) to be made as well to configure PaperTrail so it knows about this change.
+We've updated the migration to create a product-specific versions table `product_versions`, but there are some code changes to be made as well to configure PaperTrail for [custom version classes]((https://github.com/paper-trail-gem/paper_trail#6a-custom-version-classes)).

 The first change is to specify the `versions` option on the `has_paper_trail` macro for the `Product` model, to indicate the class that represents the product versions (this class doesn't exist yet, we'll get to that next):